GerritCodeReview/plugins_events-aws-kinesis/src/main/resources/Documentation/Config.md

   Default: WARN
   Allowed values:OFF|FATAL|ERROR|WARN|INFO|DEBUG|TRACE|ALL

-`plugin.events-aws-kinesis.streamEventsTopic`
-:   Optional.
-Name of the kinesis topic for stream events. events-aws-kinesis
-    plugin exposes all stream events under this topic name.
-    Default: gerrit

 `plugin.events-aws-kinesis.sendAsync`
 :   Optional.
 Whether to send messages to Kinesis asynchronously, without
     waiting for the result of the operation.